michaelcarr-stats/FUCCI/Plot Functions (R)/README.md

 This function plots the figures presented in Carr et al. (2021).
-The script `Rplots.R` takes data from `FUCCI/Data/SMCABC returned data/SMCABC_DATA.xlsx` which is the data returned from running the SMC ABC replenishment algorithm in `FUCCI/R` or `FUCCI/MATLAB` and data from `FUCCI/Data/DataProcessing/FUCCI_processed.xlsx` data collected and processed from the experimental images using `ImageJ`.
+The script `Rplots.R` takes data from `FUCCI/Data/SMCABC returned data/SMCABC_DATA.xlsx` which is the data returned from running the SMC ABC replenishment algorithm in `FUCCI/R` or `FUCCI/MATLAB` and data from `FUCCI/Data/DataProcessing/FUCCI_processed.xlsx` data collected and processed from the experimental images using ImageJ.

 # References